You In French: How To Choose Between Tu vs. Vous

 Vous meaning

 Vous is the plural form of you, meaning that you use it when you’re talking to a group of people.
-It would equate to ya’all in the American south or you guys in other regions of the country.
+It would equate to “you guys” or “ya’all” in the American English.

 Vous is also used as the formal you when you’re speaking to a stranger or somebody older than yourself.